Replay review in gridiron football: National Football League

 Because of the limited number of challenges, and the possible penalty of a lost timeout, coaches typically reserve their challenges for key plays.
 A questionable call may not be challenged once the next play is underway, so coaches may be forced to make a quick decision without the benefit of seeing a replay on television or on the stadium screen.
 If a questionable call is made in favor of the offense, then the offense will often line up and snap the ball quickly to prevent the opposing coach from challenging the call.
 Often players on the field will signal to the coach if they believe the play should be challenged.

 For plays inside the two-minute warning of each half, all plays during overtime, scoring plays (since 2011), and turnovers (since 2012), reviews can take place only if the replay official, who sits in the press box and monitors the network broadcast of the game, determines that a play needs review; coaches may not challenge during these times.
 In those cases, the replay official will contact the referee by a specialized electronic pager with a vibrating alert.
 If a review takes place during that time while the clock is running, the clock will stop for the review, and then it will start running once the ball is set and ready for play.
-Starting with the 2010 season (and later in 2017), any reviews with the clock running inside one minute (now inside the two-minute warning) will incur a 10-second runoff, which can be avoided if either team uses a timeout.
+Starting with the 2010 season (and later in 2017), any review reversals with the clock running inside one minute (now inside the two-minute warning) will incur a 10-second runoff, which can be avoided if either team uses a timeout.

 One concern about replay that was addressed some years ago was the situation where a coach sought a review of a non-challengeable call (such as being forced out of bounds, or in some cases to challenge a runner down by contact).
 Before the rule was clarified, a team lost the challenge and a time-out.
 The current rule does not penalize a team in such a case, provided the rule is not abused or taken advantage of.

 The NFL replay system currently only covers the following situations: